drupalprojects/feeds/README.txt

 Description: The location on the file system where results of HTTP requests are
              cached.

+Name:        feeds_in_progress_dir
+Default:     private://feeds/in_progress
+Description: The location on the file system where temporary files are stored
+             that are in progress of being imported.

 Name:        feeds_sync_cache_feeds_http_interval
 Default:     21600
 Description: How often the feeds cache directory should be checked for orphaned